-Would you please comment on the Fund’s performance relative to the Morningstar Moderate Allocation Category?
+Would you please comment on the Fund’s performance relative to the Morningstar Moderate Allocation Category in the fourth quarter?

 Please visit the Fund’s performance page for complete performance information.

-What is the current market-cap breakdown of the equity portfolio, and how is the Fund allocated between equities and fixed income?
+What is the current market-cap breakdown of the equity portfolio and credit quality of the fixed income portfolio?

 Value Line Asset Allocation Fund